Aashikhandelwal05/career_path_MVP/DEPLOYMENT.md

-# 🚀 Career Nirvana Deployment Guide
+# 🚀 Career Path Deployment Guide

-This guide explains how to deploy the Career path application with proper connectivity between the frontend and backend.
+This guide explains how to deploy the Career Path application with proper connectivity between the frontend and backend.

 ## 🏗️ Architecture Overview